meyer-lab/tHMM/README.rst

         :target: https://lineage-growth.readthedocs.io/

 ``tHMM`` is a Python3 package for clustering, visualizing, and analyzing data in the form of lineage trees.
+This work is now published in Communications Biology https://www.nature.com/articles/s42003-022-04208-9

 Install
 -------